|Nature’s Art – the Mineral Beauty of China | All Day|

 For more information, and to check out online services, please visit https://www.cityofirving.org/library.

 Wylie’s Smith Library is livestreaming storytimes for all age groups to enjoy during this stay-at-home time.
-Infant Storytime streams at 10 a.m. on Wednesdays.
+Toddler Time, for age 1 – 2, streams at 10 a.m. on Fridays.
 After it has streamed, the video is posted for all to watch any time.
-This is a lapsit program for the library’s youngest patrons.
+Each week features a theme of a different letter.
 There’s no charge to view the stream or posted video; go to https://www.facebook.com/smithpubliclibrary/ .
 For more information, call 972-516-6250 or email email@example.com.

 Powered by Events Manager